phillycommunitywireless/phillycommunitywireless/README.md

 - template: markdown
   url: The url of the markdown file, relative to your content directory.
   # Optional
-  class: Classes (space separated) to add to the container element.
+  class: CSS classes (space separated) to add to the container element.
 Useful for e.g. font settings, background color, etc.
 ```

 #### `heading`